miladjafary/quarkus-paper-rock-scissors/README.md

 - Rock beats (blunts) scissors
 - Scissors beats (cuts) paper.

-This project is a single player Paper-Rock-Scissors in with a real player can play it with the computer.
+This project is a single player Paper-Rock-Scissors in which a real player can play with the computer.

 ## Technical stack
 This game has been developed on Quarkus, which is a Supersonic Subatomic Java Framework.